unicode-org/icu4x/docs/design/principles.md

 *NOTE*: Memoization is acceptable, as it's not really a global cache, but an object with internal state.
 An example implementation used in [fluent-rs](https://github.com/projectfluent/fluent-rs/tree/master/intl-memoizer).

-## Stable data across library versions
+## Stable data across stable library versions

 Older library versions should be able to read newer data, and vice-versa to the extent possible.
 (One of the big problems for existing ICU users is that ICU data cannot be shared among different versions of code, forcing clients to carry hefty duplicates with small deltas.)